twse/random-stuff/README.md

 **Command line** - You won't receive any emails when your name is added - this will see your name, email and citation in the log.
 1. Clone the `mozilla/community-data` repository.
 2. Edit `names.csv` to add your name at the end or use `echo name,sortkey >> names.csv` and replace the second word with your name and sort key.
-3. Commit the modified file with `-a -m 'name <email>: \"citation\"'` replaced with your name, email and citation.
+3. Commit changes with `-a -m 'name <email>: \"citation\"'` replaced with your name, email and citation.
 4. Login as `gurumukhi` (current owner) to push changes.
 5. View the Mozilla credits list to change the last updated date and add your entry.